About This Chapter

 TExES Physical Science 6-12: Ionic & Covalent Bonds - Chapter Summary

-Our experienced instructors make ionic and covalent bonds easy to understand with this handy chapter.
-Get ready to take the TExES Physical Science 6-12 exam by studying topics such as covalent, ionic, and polar covalent chemical bonds; the charge and formulas of ions; and reactions between ionic compounds.
+Learn all you need to know about chemical bonding before taking the TExES Physical Science 6-12 exam by studying this chapter.
+Our experienced instructors ease you in to studying ionic, covalent, and polar covalent bonds; the charge and formulas of ions; and reactions of ionic compounds.
 You'll also review writing ionic compound formulas and the properties and formation of covalent compounds.
 Once you finish this chapter, you should be able to:

 - Outline Lewis structures for single, double and triple bonds

 - Discuss VSEPR theory and molecule shapes

 - Explain dipole-dipole and ion-dipole forces and hydrogen bonding

 - Identify strong and weak intermolecular forces in London dispersion (Van Der Waals) forces